Vacant Land

 Can I use land financing as a bridge to construction loans?

-Yes, our land loans are specifically designed to bridge to construction financing once development readiness is achieved.
-We can provide term sheets for subsequent construction loans at the time of land financing, giving borrowers confidence in their exit strategy.
-For entitled land, we often structure loans with conversion provisions that transition to construction financing upon permit issuance, eliminating the need for separate refinancing.
+Yes.
+Our land loans are specifically designed to bridge to construction financing.
+For entitled sites, we can provide term sheets for subsequent construction loans at land loan commitment, giving developers confidence in their exit financing strategy from day one.
+We structure land loans with conversion provisions that allow the land balance to roll into construction financing without a full refinance, saving transaction costs and eliminating the refinancing risk between phases of the development.